Getting Back to Italy and a Healthier Mediterranean Diet

 I shouted her words back to her on the phone.
 My cholesterol count had skyrocketed 100 points higher than normal.
 Ding ding ding, tell her what she's won Don Pardo!
-How did this happen, I asked her rhetorically, as if she had any way of knowing my genetic predisposition or dietary habits.
+How did this happen, I asked her rhetorically, as if she had any way of knowing my genetic predisposition or diet.
 "I'm sending you some dietary suggestions to try.
 Then we'll reevaluate again in three months."
 That sounded reasonable.

 And then, "If it doesn't come down at that point the Doctor may have to consider medication."
 Now that got my attention.

 Several days later a thick envelope arrived in the mail.
 I read the headline on the copied article sent by the nurse.
 "The Mediterranean Diet" it read across the top.
 Well, this is a piece of cake I thought as I read the article.
 I've been used to eating this way since I was a kid.
 I sounded smug even to myself but I knew I was lying.
-If I really had stuck to that Mediterranean diet my grandparents brought with them from Italy years ago, I wouldn't be in this situation now.
+If I really had stuck to that Mediterranean diet my grandparents brought with them from Italy years ago, I probably wouldn't be in this situation now.

-It's well known that diets rooted in the Mediterranean region of the world are far more healthy than those high in fats and carbohydrates.
+It's well known that a diet rooted in the Mediterranean foods of the world are far more healthy than those high in fats and carbohydrates.
 People originating from these areas tend to have lower incidences of heart disease and other heart-related problems (My grandfather was born outside of Naples near Pompeii).
-My husband and I both come from Italian backgrounds and grew up eating this way with lots of fresh fruits and veggies, and grains and pasta.
+My husband and I both come from Italian backgrounds and grew up eating this way with lots of fresh fruits and veggies, grains and pasta.
 And olive oil, not butter - and certainly never margarine!
 We had pasta on Sundays and wine with family dinners.
-It was rustic, Italian food before Mario Batali ever appeared on the scene to tell us all about it.
+It was rustic, regional Italian food before Mario Batali ever appeared on the scene to tell us all about it.